erichardson97/airrc_refsets_tutorial/_build/html/_sources/index.rst.txt

 AIRR-C Reference Sets are the AIRR Community-endorsed human reference sets for the IGH, IGK and IGL loci as per this `2024 paper`_.
 In the following Tutorial, we describe how to modify your IgBLAST, MiXCR and 10x pipelines to use these new sets.
-These tutorials have been tested on AWS EC5 - so there may be small differences depending on e.g. Linux distro.
+These tutorials have been tested on AWS (Amazon Linux) so there may be small differences depending on your distro.
+In time, we hope that workflows will be simplified as the AIRR-C Reference Sets are adopted and packaged into these pipelines.

 .. toctree::
    :maxdepth: 1